-(Mark One)

-Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 or

-For the Quarterly Period Ended January 31, 2024

-Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from \\\\\\ to \\\\\

-Commission File Number 001-12622

-OIL-DRI CORPORATION OF AMERICA

-(Exact name of the registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 410 North Michigan Avenue, Suite 400 Chicago, Illinois (Address of principal executive offices) 36-2048898 (I.R.S.
-Employer Identification No.)

-60611-4213 (Zip Code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.10 per share ODC New York Stock Exchange

-The registrant's telephone number, including area code: (312) 321-1515

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for at least the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer $\Box$ Accelerated Filer $\boxtimes$ Non-accelerated Filer □ Smaller Reporting Company ⊠ Emerging Growth Company □

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-Indicate the number of shares outstanding of each of the issuer's classes of common stock as of February 29, 2024.
-Common Stock - 5,125,142 Shares and Class B Stock - 2,161,907 Shares
+(Mark One) 1 0 2 5 Quarterly Report Pursuant to Section 13 or 15(d) of t the Securities Exchange Ac e Quarterly Period Ended O or ☐ Transition Report Pursuant For the transition t to Section 13 or 15(d) of to period from he Securities Exchange A act of 1934 Commission File Number 0 01-12622 DRI CORPORATION OF me of the registrant as spec Delaware 36-2048898 (State or other jurisdiction of incorporation or organization) 410 North Michigan Avenue, Suite 400 60611-4213 Chicago, Illinois (Zip Code) (Address of principal executive offices) (I.R.S.
+Employer Identifica ation No.) The registrant's telephone number, including area code: (312 2) 321-1515 Indicate by check mark whether the registrant (1) has filed a during the preceding 12 months (or for such shorter period the requirements for at least the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted to be submitted and posted pursuant to Rule 405 of Regulative required to submit and post such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large acceeding growth company.
+See the definitions of "large accompany" in Rule 12b-2 of the Exchange Act.
+Large Accelerated Accelerated Filer ☐ Non-accelerated Filer □ Smaller Reporting Company ⊠ Emerging Growth Company □ If an emerging growth company, indicate by check mark if the or revised financial accounting standards provided pursuant sition period for complying with any new Indicate by check mark whether the registrant is a shell com pany (as defined in Rule 12 2b-2 of the Exchange Act ).
+Yes □ No ⊠ Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, par value \$0.10 per share Trading Symbol(s) ODC Name of each exc New York Stock Exchar change on which registered nge Indicate the number of shares outstanding of each of the issu Common Stock $-5,132,405$ Shares and Class B Stock $-2,17$ ock as of October 31, 202.
+3.

-TABLE OF CONTENTS
+CONTENTS